cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Set the Screen Position

-Next, we'll move `VideoScreen` to make things easier when handling output from the PoseNet model.
+Next, we'll move `VideoScreen` to make things easier when processing output from the model.
 We want the bottom left corner to be at the origin.
 Set the `X` value for `Position` to half the `X` value for the `Scale` parameter.
 Do the same for the `Y` value.
 The new `Position` values should be `X: 960 Y: 540 Z: 0`.

 #### Before: